 We always recommend that you get to know your airline carriers baggage allowance.
 Even if you are a frequent flyer it is good to check beforehand just what the latest allowances are.
 For example, in recent years baggage allowances have changed with most major airlines.
 You do not want to get to the airport only to be charged for excess baggage weight.

-Therefore, take a note of what baggage allowance is currently offered by the airline you are booking with.
-During the flight booking process, the restrictions are made plain and you are allowed at this stage to buy extra luggage to put in to the hold of the aircraft.
+Therefore, take note of what baggage allowance is currently offered by the airline you are booking with.
+During the flight booking process, the restrictions are made plain and you are allowed at this stage to buy extra luggage to put into the hold of the aircraft.

 Therefore, you need to consider the weight and also the size of your luggage.
 Arriving at the airport knowing you are not meeting the requirements of your baggage allowance only adds stress to your journey.
 For example, baggage is now seen by some airlines as a highly profitable source of revenue.

 This is luggage that you can take on board the airplane with you.
 Cabin baggage allowance varies slightly between each of the carriers.
 It is therefore important that you check the exact baggage regulations of the airline you are travelling with.
 As we noted earlier, it is good to review their allowance each time you fly as these can change.

 Most carriers have a strict one-piece of hand luggage rule.
 The size of the cabin luggage also varies slightly with each airline.
 Other airlines allow one piece of luggage plus a smaller bag.
 For example, a ladies handbag may be allowed or a laptop case may be allowed along with the cabin luggage.
 A standard size Duty-Free bag containing goods bought at the airport may be allowed as an extra bag or you may be required to put it in your hand luggage case.